-After many sleepless nights, I finally solved my dilemma.
-To help you out, I’ll share a few of the suggestions I came across for how to soundproof an entire apartment.
+To help you out, I’ll share a few suggestions on how to soundproof an entire apartment.
 That’s right, any room, the walls, ceiling, windows, doors – everything.

 For most of us city dwellers, the noise doesn’t ever end (and rarely does it take a break either).
 That’s just part of life in an urban sprawl.
 However, if you live in an apartment like me, you’ve likely noticed that we have it the worst.